nigelrudolf/rn-run/README.md

 cargo install rn-run
 ```

-This will build and install the script to `~/.cargo/bin/` on MacOS and add it to your PATH.
+This will build and install the binary to `~/.cargo/bin/` on MacOS and add it to your PATH.